Topics

 God says in the Quran (Koran):

-"We are closer to you than your cardinal vein."
-"He is inside your soul.
-Why don't you see?"
-"We will soon reveal to them Our signs in the cosmos and in the souls."
+“We will soon reveal to them Our signs in the cosmos and in the souls.”

 Muraqaba is an act of the Heart.
-The word itself came from the Arabic word rageeb.
-Raqeeb is one of the Divine Names listed in the Qur'an (Koran) and its literal meaning is protector or caretaker.
+The word itself came from the Arabic word raqeeb.
+Raqeeb is one of the Divine Names listed in the Qur’an (Koran) and its literal meaning is protector or caretaker.
 This indicates protecting the mind from the negative and worrying thoughts and focusing on God or His attributes or signs.

 In Sufi terminology, Muraqaba means to contemplate or to imagine.
 The eighteenth century Indian Sufi Syed Shah Waliullah Muhadith Dehlevi (1702-1762) wrote:

-"The truth about Muraqaba is to let the force of perception concentrate on an object or idea, whether it is Divine Attributes or on the separation of body and soul or anyother topic.
+“The truth about Muraqaba is to let the force of perception concentrate on an object or idea, whether it is Divine Attributes or on the separation of body and soul or any other topic.
 This attention should be such that all the intelligence, whims, thoughts and all the senses become dormant to this focus.
-And the thing that does not feel becomes known without ever being felt."
+And the thing that does not feel becomes known without ever being felt.”

 It means that in the human senses, the knowledge that is beyond the scope of intelligence and consciousness and is part of the soul, after having crossed the boundaries of senses and perception enters the field of observation and inspection through Muraqaba.